What is Response Bias?

 - Financial Earning

 Tip: Respondents will feel less like you’re watching them if your survey is anonymous.
-Therefore, they’re more likely to provide truthful representations of their experiences and opinions.
+So, don’t ask for names or other personal details.

 Tip: Neutrally worded questions and answer options will reduce the occurrence of Prestige Bias.

-Tip: This is an exceedingly difficult bias to suppress or identify, but you can reduce the risk by sharing your survey through a range of platforms and to as many diverse groups as possible.
+Tip: Reduce the risk by sharing your survey through a range of platforms and to as many diverse groups as possible.
+E.g. social media, your website, via email.

-Asking respondents about unpleasant memories or negative experiences can make them hostile, which will in-turn affect, not only the question they’re answering, but also all their following responses.
-Sensitive questions concerning topics such as divorce, debt, and death can often provoke this type of response bias.
+Asking respondents about unpleasant memories or negative experiences can make them hostile.
+Sensitive questions such as those concerning divorce, debt, and death can often provoke this type of response bias.

 Tip: Frame all questions and answers as neutrally as possible.

 Our memories aren’t always as reliable or accurate as we might like.
-When you ask respondents to recall past events, especially if those events are infrequent (such as a one-off purchase), they tend to align memories with their current beliefs.
+When you ask respondents to recall past events they tend to align memories with their current beliefs.
+E.g. If for a product review, a customer will tell you what they think now rather than what they thought on purchase.

-Tip: If you need to enquire about past events with respondents, ensure one of two things.
-Either that the event in question is frequently occurring, or that it took place in the recent past.
+Tip: If you need to enquire about past evens with respondents, ensure one of two things.
+Either, that the event in question is frequently occurring or that it took place in the recent past.